CNA vs LPN: differences in training, pay, scope, and which path to choose

 • Clinical rotations (hospitals, nursing homes, clinics)

-After completing the program, LPN graduates take the NCLEX-PN — a computerized adaptive exam that tests clinical judgment and nursing knowledge.
+After completing the program, LPN graduates take the NCLEX-PN – a computerized adaptive exam that tests clinical judgment and nursing knowledge.
 Passing is required for licensure in all 50 states.
-First-time pass rates nationally hover around 80–85% for US-educated candidates.
+In 2025, 86.6% of first-time US-educated candidates passed (47,470 of 54,818), down from 88.4% in 2024.

 Salary comparison